Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Cluster fly

 Cluster flies are similar in appearance to house flies, but slightly larger.
-They grow between 8-10mm in length.
+They can grow up to about 3/8" in length.
 Cluster flies have a dark gray or black body with small, golden hairs on their thorax.
 A checkered pattern can be seen on a cluster fly’s abdomen, which helps separate them from other flies.
 These flies have a pair of translucent wings that overlap when resting.
 Like other flies, they have two large eyes.

 Why Are Cluster Flies in My Home in Winter?